microsoft/Trieste/samples/verona/readme.md

 - separate implementation
 - `fun f()` vs `fun ref f()`
 - if a `ref` function has no non-ref implementation, autogenerate one that calls the `ref` function and does `load` on the result

-## Parse AST

-Use WF to parse an AST dump
-Know what tokens to expect, so know the strings that can be understood

 ## Ellipsis